nye17/javelin/README.rst

 Demonstration
 =============

-Here we briefly explain how to use JAVELIN to caculate the spectroscopic and photometric line lags for the AGN hosted by an imaginary `Loopdeloop galaxy
+Here we briefly explain how to use JAVELIN to calculate the spectroscopic and photometric line lags for the AGN hosted by an imaginary `Loopdeloop galaxy
 <http://www.mariowiki.com/Loopdeeloop_Galaxy>`_, where two emission lines are
 observed, `Ylem <http://en.wikipedia.org/wiki/Ylem>`_ and Zing.
 If you are already familiar with the `Zu et al. <http://adsabs.harvard.edu/abs/2011ApJ...735...80Z>`_